alexandremr01/sgd-over-dlns/README.md

 ### Experiments

-To run the experiments, execute
+To run the experiments, execute from the repository root

 ```bash
 python -m sgd_over_dlns.experiments.1_varying_stepsize